discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 All actual files remain unchanged in naming convention, even if changed.

 ####Turnaround time:
-It is expected this process will take 15 minutes of operator time. **TBC** The allowed time for the vendor is 24 hours to complete this step.
+It is expected this process will take 15 minutes of operator time.
+The allowed time for the vendor is 24 hours to complete this step.

 ####Volume: